MCP Server

 Authorization & safety

 The MCP server enforces the same rules as the CLI: only scan targets you're authorised to test.
-Consider gating Dalfox MCP calls behind an explicit user confirmation step in your agent's system prompt — e.g., "Confirm the scope before every scan."
+Consider gating Dalfox MCP calls behind an explicit user confirmation step in your agent's system prompt, such as "Confirm the scope before every scan."

 Troubleshooting